d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 in a class.
 This implies an inconsistency in the design of this langage!

-As a conclusion Swift is a young langage and we can hope this &eta;-conversion will be overcome enabling function qualification with parameter names and hopefully such evolution does not imply backward incompatibilities.
+As a conclusion Swift is a young langage and we can hope this &eta;-conversion will be overcome enabling function qualification with parameter names.
+Hopefully such evolution does not imply backward incompatibilities.

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)